bbaikie/SolarSENSE/README.md

 To access the internet add a wifi network following [these](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) instructions.

 ### Install solarSENSE hub
+1. Copy the provided makefile to your raspberry pi with SCP.
+2. Connect to your raspberry pi with SSH.
-Use `$ make init` to install dependencies and testing software.
+3. Use `$ make init` to install software and configure the pi as a hotspot.